solidfire/solidfire-cli/README.md

 --startaccountid

-Starting AccountID to return.If no Account exists with this AccountID,the next Account by AccountID order is used as the start of the list.To page through the list, pass the AccountID of the last Account in the previous response + 1
+Starting AccountID to return.
+If no Account exists with this AccountID, the next Account by AccountID order is used as the start of the list.
+To page through the list, pass the AccountID of the last Account in the previous response + 1

 --limit

 Maximum number of AccountInfo objects to return.

 #### getefficiency ####
 Command: